mohamed-ismail-synapse/disfurbia/README.md

   python bleak_furby_test.py
   ```

-Separate from the Furby experimentation work, I was toying with this idea of making an chat bot that evaluated a user's joke and caused the Furby to react accordingly.
+Separate from the Furby experimentation work, I was toying with this idea of making a chat bot that evaluated a user's joke and caused the Furby to react accordingly.
 After I realized how complicated loading custom audio via DLC onto Furby could be, I decided just to experiment with MCP client/server interactions to teach myself how it works.
 I made some audio recordings as placeholders to different reactions, advertised them on an mcp-server, and then used an mcp-client to play the various audio files.
 It worked.
 I'll mess with this more later.

 - Check that fastmcp is running:
   ```powershell